CONBMN/Spotify-Audio-Features/README.md

 # Spotify-Audio-Features
-Solo project carried out during the first week of the master's in the course "Data Curation".
+Solo project assignment carried out during the first week of the master's in the course "Data Curation".
 The work was completed in October 2021.

 A very basic analysis of audio features extracting the data from Spotify's public API.